Add user Help files (v1.A6+)

 \_ISO\docs\Sample mnu Files\E2B Menus\HelpWithBackground.mnu

 Note: Using the command graphicsmode -1 1024, you could switch the screen to 1024x768 mode which would allow you to show more text per screen.
 You would also need 1024x768 wallpaper.
 At the end of the .mnu file before the configfile line, you should restore the original graphics mode - e.g. graphicsmode -1 800.
-Not all systems support 1024x768 however (e.g. some netbooks such as early eeePCs).
+Not all systems (e.g. some netbooks such as early eeePCs) will support 1024x768 however.

 You can use force.help to display a text file even if it does not have a .help file extension, e.g: